There’s a reason why everyone is using LinkedIn.

-While it can be tempting to make an automated funnel do all the work before you, your Business to Business strategy should always strive to be Human to Human.
-Crap in, crap out, right?
+While it can be tempting to make an automated funnel do all the work before you, your business to business strategy should always strive to be human to human.

 Once you’ve connected with someone, oftentimes you can also loosen up your formality.
 Your goal now should be to build rapport rather than to sell your services.
 Find common ground and figure out some interesting topics that you can talk about.

 Approach things as equal professionals in a fascinating industry.
 From here on out, your marketing instincts can take over.

 Your work as a digital marketer is never over, but the hard part definitely is.
 What happens next is entirely up to you and whether your business is a good fit for their business.
 It’s a lot like dancing in that way: it’s important to find the right dance partner.